sudheerj/javascript-interview-questions/README.md

 237. ### What is call stack

-     Call Stack is a data structure for javascript interpreters to keep track of function calls in the program.
+     Call Stack is a data structure for javascript interpreters to keep track of function calls(creates execution context) in the program.
 It has two major actions,
      1. Whenever you call a function for its execution, you are pushing it to the stack.
      2. Whenever the execution is completed, the function is popped out of the stack.